Online I-9: Frequently Asked Questions

 Once the employee contests the issue, both the notice and the employee Referral to the Department of Homeland Security are printed and given to the employee.
 The referral letter will show the employee's name and employee's case verification number, as well as the employer name.

-The employee should follow the directions in the first paragraph of the referral letter and call the Department of Homeland Security at the phone number provided in that paragraph to resolve the case.
-The referral letter goes on to explain that the referral is time sensitive, and at the bottom there is a phone number if the employee has questions about unfair immigration practices.
+The employee should follow the directions in the first paragraph of the referral letter and call the Department of Homeland Security to resolve the case.
+The referral letter explains that the referral is time sensitive and gives a phone number at the bottom if the employee has questions about unfair immigration practices.

 But to resolve the E-Verify case, the employee should use the phone number in the first paragraph of the referral letter.
 Our experience has been that the issue is resolved quickly, and the employee's E-Verify status is automatically changed from DHS Referred to Resolved—Employment Authorized.
 Keep in mind that while the employee is in the TNC and referral process, the employee continues to work and the I-9 in PeopleSoft is compliance verified.